flybywiresim/docs/docs/start/convert-liveries.md

 To start please ensure your installer is updated to version 1.2.0 or above.
 Make sure that all liveries you wish to convert for the A32NX are inside your community directory.

+If you are using a separate directory for addons see [Optional Steps](#optional-steps).

 ### ^^Step 1^^

 When launching the installer you will be greeted by the following prompt: